dzrootstack/random-visualizer/README.md

-# gaussian-rng
+# RNG
-A basic gaussian random number generator with modern visualisations
+A basic random number generator with modern visualisations